GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Alan Perlis*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts